GrayM/ETSY-API-Project/README.md

 ETSY-API-Project
 =================

-Utilize ETSY REST API to build our own Web App.
+--Utilize ETSY REST API to build a Web App.
+--Templating and underscore.js utilization.